HOW TO GET GIGS

 • What does their work ethic seem to be like?

 Setting these points aside, you’ll now be looking at what instrument/instruments they play, and how well.
-Finding a suitable, versatile singer is vital, but can also be one of the hardest aspects of putting together a function band.
+Finding a suitable, versatile singer or lead vocalist is vital, but can also be one of the hardest aspects of putting together a function band.

 When auditioning, it’s important that any or all existing members agree on what type of voice they are looking for.
 Singers could potentially be asked back to audition more than once, or perhaps to a rehearsal so band members can gauge how well the singer fits in the band.